fdcastel/Hyper-V-Automation/README.md

 You must use `-RootPassword` to set a password or `-RootPublicKey` to set a public key for default `debian` user.

-You may configure network using `-IPAddress`, `-Gateway` and `-DnsAddresses` options. `-IPAddress` must be in `address/prefix` format.
+You may configure network using `-VlanId`, `-IPAddress`, `-Gateway` and `-DnsAddresses` options. `-IPAddress` must be in `address/prefix` format.
 If not specified the network will be configured via DHCP.

 You may rename interfaces with `-InterfaceName` and `-SecondaryInterfaceName`.
 This will set Hyper-V network adapter name and also set the interface name in Debian.